 Throughout the STEAM Fair day, there will be a variety of instant challenges to explore student's STEM skills and team work capabilities.
 These challenges provide a chance for small teams to show off their creative problem solving skills in a short, unrehearsed presentation.
 This challenge will reward teams for teamwork and creativity of their solution.
-Registration for the Instant Engineering Challenges will take place the day of the event.
+Priority registration is included for those participating the in Science & Engineering Fair and Chain Reaction Competition.
+Community registration for the Instant Engineering Challenges will take place the day of the event (first come-first serve).
 All community members and families are welcome.

 Instant Engineering Challenge Details

-Students can register for as many challenge time-slots as available.
-Sign-up is open from 8am to 11:45pm.
+Sign-up is open from 9am to 11:00am.
 Its a first come, first served basis.